martinrybak/property_change_notifier/README.md

 1. Replace `ChangeNotifier` with `PropertyChangeNotifier` in your model.
 1. Update your model to include the property name when calling `notifyListeners()`.
-1. Existing listeners will continue to receive all property updates as before.
+1. Existing listeners continue to receive all property updates just as before.
 Over time, update those listeners to only observe specific properties.

 You may even want to consider *starting* with `PropertyChangeNotifier` in your models so that you can be as coarse or fine-grained as you want.